Dairo Antonio Úsuga: Capture

 Úsuga's likely hideout as being in the Urabá, Antioquia region of north-western Colombia, near the Panamanian border.
 The detection of his location was facilitated by the tracking of cartel members who were bringing him a specific type of medication to treat his kidney disease.
-Early on the morning of October 22, a military team code-named "El Blanco" surrounded his believed hiding place with hundreds of troops, 20 helicopters, 10 unmanned surveillance drones.
+Early on the morning of October 22, a military team, code-named "El Blanco," surrounded his believed hiding place with hundreds of troops, 20 helicopters, and 10 unmanned surveillance drones.
 The capture involved blocking rivers and roads that could have been used as escape routes.
-Colombian Navy ships were stationed offshore to prevent any escape by sea.
+Additionally, Colombian Navy ships were stationed offshore to prevent any escape by sea.
 Colombian military forces subsequently captured Úsuga, who was revealed to be hiding in a remote mountainous area. Úsuga was captured the afternoon of October 23, and at the time of his arrest, Úsuga was the most wanted drug lord in Colombia, with the Colombian government issuing an $800,000 bounty for his capture.
 He was also revealed to still be involved in trafficking, though his cartel by this point was severely weakened.

 He was heard in mid-February 2022 by the Special Jurisdiction for Peace (JEP), where he reportedly said he had organized his surrender and worked with the Colombian army, according to leaked media reports.
 The police interrupted the hearing, claiming to suspect Otoniel of planning his escape.
 Digital recordings containing his testimony to the JEP were later stolen.

 On May 4, 2022, Úsuga was extradited to the United States.

 Trial

 In January 2023, he pleaded guilty in New York, meaning he was slated to face decades in prison for leading a violent cartel and paramilitary group.

 Úsuga was sentenced to 45 years in prison in New York in August 2023.
-U.S. District Judge Dora Irizarry, who was the judge in charge of his sentencing, found that it was proven that he had shipped nearly 100 MT of cocaine into the United States while he was serving as the leader of the crime syndicate Clan del Golfo (Golf Clan), described him as "extraordinary" and among drug dealers "who were more prolific than Pablo Escobar."
+U.S. District Judge Dora Irizarry, who was the judge in charge of his sentencing, found that it was proven that he had shipped nearly 100 MT of cocaine into the United States while he was serving as the leader of the crime syndicate Clan del Golfo (Golf Clan), describing him as "extraordinary" and among drug dealers "who were more prolific than Pablo Escobar."
 In addition, "Otoniel" was fined $216 million.

 US Attorney General Merrick Garland said Úsuga "ordered the reckless execution of Colombian police officers, soldiers, and civilians".
 In addition to his New York charges, he also faces coordinated charges in south Florida, which include conspiracy to ship vast quantities of cocaine north by land and sea.

 As of January 2024, Úsuga is housed at ADX Florence, the federal Supermax prison in Florence, Colorado under Federal Register Number 99420-509.